MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-retention-labels.md

 ### How to check on the status of retention labels published to Exchange

 In Exchange Online, retention labels are made available to end users by a process that runs every seven days.
-By using Powershell, you can see when this process last ran and thus determine when it will run again.
+By using Powershell, you can see when this process last ran and therefore identify when it will run again.

 1. [Connect to Exchange Online PowerShell](https://go.microsoft.com/fwlink/?linkid=799773).